What it means

 Operating cadence: Review demand weekly by source quality, account fit, sales acceptance, pipeline movement, message resonance, and content gaps.

-The operator’s job is not to make every activity look attributable.
-It is to make the system more intelligent every month: better audience definition, sharper narrative, cleaner handoffs, more useful content, and fewer dollars spent chasing weak intent.
+The operator's job is not to make every activity look attributable.
+It is to make the system smarter every month: better audience definition, a clearer narrative, cleaner handoffs, more useful content, and fewer dollars spent chasing weak intent.

 Common misconceptions